ilya372317/image-symfony-support/README.md

         }
     }

-How you can see, Image entity impelemts Imageable interface.
+As you can see, Image entity impelemts Imageable interface.
 It`s required.

 After that you need to create UserImageManager and extend it by